source-data/debatebox/README.md

 }
 ```

 Note that the same underlying model (GPT-4 or GPT-3.5) is used for all the agents.
 They are therefore all aligned in the same way.
+In our anecdotal experimentation, we observed that the resulting conversation stayed rather general, with a convergence on consensual tone.
+We did not manage to create controversial debates, suggesting that the models are well aligned to avoid explosive divergences and adverserial conversations.
+It is of course possible that our prompts are not revealing such effects and the the length of the conversations were too short to let such phenomena emerge.

  Future work may explore the impact of using divergently aligned models and scaling up the debate in terms of the number and diversity of the agents involved and the length of the debate.
 It remains to be seen how the results of such debates can be evaluate and compared to detect potential emerging properties.
 Mayb a start is to ask the debatebox itself `python -m src.run_debate(seed_topic="adversarial_creativity")`...

 # Installation: